AdrianDC/advanced_development_shell_tools/docs/README.md

-# Android Development Shell Scripts
+# Android Development Shell Tools
  * Project created by [Adrian DC](https://github.com/AdrianDC) - 2015-2017

  * The 'android_development_shell_tools' is a project meant to provide